-The Liverpool medieval feudal system was based around a hierarchy that determined who was in charge of who across the entire land.
+the liverpool medieval feudal system was based around a hierarchy that determined who was in charge of who across the land.

-Bottom of the heap in the feudal system were the peasants were also known as serfs or villeins.
+Bottom of the heap in liverpool medieval feudal system were the peasants – also known as serfs or villeins.
 Because of the villeins low status the term ended up being used today to mean villain (a bad person).
 The villeins life was a bad one, working six days a week and probably dying by the time they were 30.

-Most peasants were little more than slaves.
+Most peasants in the liverpool medieval feudal system were little more than slaves.
 They could only keep a small portion of what they grew, they also had to ask the local Baron for permission to leave the manor or to even marry someone!

-The more skilled peasants were known as ‘freemen’ and could work as craftsmen, carpenters, bakers, blacksmiths and so on.
-They were also known as ‘journeymen’ and could travel from town to town selling their wares.
+The more skilled peasants were known as freemen became craftsmen – carpenters, bakers, blacksmiths and so on.
+They were known as journeymen and could travel from town to town selling their wares.

-Like most of the country, scouse villiens were mostly farmers and craftsmen, but a lot were fishermen.
+Like most of the country, scouser villiens were mostly farmers and craftsmen, but a lot were fishermen.

-Liverpool was a busy little trading area at this time and King Edward II visited Liverpool Castle in 1323.
+medieval liverpool was a busy little trading area at this time and King Edward II visited Liverpool Castle in 1323.
 It was becoming an important port for war ships fighting the Irish and the Scottish.
-Liverpool was also a major port for importing French Wine.
+Liverpool was also a major port for importing French Wine

-Far from a backwater hovel, medieval Liverpool was a thriving port full of exciting food and drink from around the world.
-Providing you were clever enough not to end up a plague-ridden peasant you would have probably really enjoyed life!
+Far from a backwater hovel, liverpool medieval feudal system was a thriving port full of exciting food and drink from around the world.
+Providing you were clever enough not to end up a farming peasant you would have probably really enjoyed life.